 The zero range (in increments) within which the weighing scale can be zeroed.
 Issuing the 'ZR' command without any parameter will return the current value.
-The zero range must be within $\pm 2\%$ of max 'CM' value for 'legal-for-trade' applications and is the default condition, if ZR = 0.
+Permitted values are between the lower limit of 0 and the upper limit of 999999.
+The zero range must be within ±2% of max 'CM' value for 'legal-for-trade' applications.

 Master Sends Slave Responds With Meaning

-ZR+J R+000000 Request: Zero Range Value.
+ZR+J R+00000 Request: Zero Range Value.

-CE↓ E+000011 (example) Request: TAC Counter CE11.
+CE+J E+000011 (example) Request: TAC Counter CE11.

 CE 11+J OK Calibration Sequence Active.

 ZR 100↓ OK Setup: Zero Range=100dec.